 Investing in Smart Development

-The COR is part of an exciting new project by Anoka County underway this year to bring a core fiber loop through the project, and throughout the city.
-The $13.3m project will provide both broadband internet service and dark fiber capable of the highest level of service to the project, and it’s tenants.
+The COR is part of an exciting new project by Anoka County finished construction this year to bring a core fiber loop through the project, as well as throughout the city.
+The $13.3m project will provide both broadband internet service and dark fiber capable of the highest level of service to the project and its tenants.
 Inquiries from data centers to medical teleconference facilities have been received in The COR, and recognition of this tremendous infrastructure has put The COR in a position to continue attracting first-class tenants.

 In 2010, The City of Ramsey was granted legislative approval for the establishment of a 25-year tax increment financing (TIF) district.
 This $65m district will provide for area infrastructure, amenities, and private development incentives to ensure that The COR maintains it’s competitive edge in the marketplace.